youssefQuantumCircuits/quant-lab-pricing-dashboard/README.md

 streamlit run app.py
 ```

----

 ## 🌐 Deploy on Streamlit Cloud

-1. Push all files to a **public GitHub repo**
+1. Push files to a GitHub repo
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud)
-3. Choose your repo and set `app.py` as the entry point
+3. Deploy from your GitHub, selecting `app.py` as the entry point
-4. Deploy and share the public link

 ---

-## 🧠 About This Project

 Created by **Youssef Mahmoud**
-Part of an independent quant research initiative to build open, transparent, and scientifically grounded alternatives to traditional hedge fund tools.
+Part of an independent quant research lab.